 Getting Started with Vibe Coding

-You've heard about AI coding tools.
-Maybe you tried Copilot and it felt like autocomplete with delusions of grandeur.
-Maybe Claude generated code that worked perfectly, and then code that broke in weird ways, and you couldn't predict which you'd get.
-That unpredictability is the thing nobody talks about, and it's the thing that matters most.
+This guide is for developers who've tried AI coding tools and found them... unpredictable.
+Maybe Copilot felt like autocomplete that thinks it's smarter than it is.
+Maybe Claude generated code that worked perfectly, then code that broke in weird ways, and you couldn't tell which you'd get.

 Andrej Karpathy coined the term for letting AI write code while you direct.
 Gene Kim and Steve Yegge's methodology builds on that with a key insight: AI reliability varies dramatically by task type.
 Boilerplate config?
 Nearly perfect.
 Novel architecture decisions?
 Needs verification every step.
 Most people use the same level of trust for everything, and that's where things go sideways.